 We showed that the onset of the intermediate regime corresponds to Landau-Zener type resonances, i.e. emergence of hybridization between pairs of eigenstates of a local Floquet Hamiltonian separated by driving frequency (see also Refs.~\cite{bukov_huse_asp,Garratt_2021}).
-As driving frequency is lowered further these resonances proliferate forming a continuum but the system remains non-ergodic until much longer periods where full level repulsion develops and the system becomes ergodic without energy conservation.\\
+As driving frequency is lowered further these resonances proliferate forming a continuum but the system remains non-ergodic until much longer periods where full level repulsion develops and the system becomes ergodic without any conservation laws.\\